specious/facebook-cli/README.md

 ## Logging in

-Once the [Facebook app is configured](#facebook-setup), you must authorize it to access the social graph as you.
+Once the [Facebook app is configured](#facebook-setup), you must authorize it to access the social graph on your behalf.

 - In a terminal, run: `facebook-cli login` ([screenshot](doc/images/login-procedure/facebook-cli-login.png))
 - Open the given URL in a web browser, and log into your Facebook account if prompted